-If you have any questions regarding your co-op earnings, living expenses during co-op, or financial aid, contact your Financial Aid Counselor at email@example.com.
+If you have any questions regarding your financial aid, co-op earnings, or living expenses during your co-op term, contact the Office of Financial Aid & Scholarships.

-Rochester Co-ops: Students who co-op in Rochester may stay in RIT housing.
+Rochester Co-ops: Students who co-op in Rochester or have a remote co-op may stay in RIT housing.

 Out of Town Co-ops: Students who co-op out of town are responsible for finding their own housing near the employer’s location.
 Most employers will provide a list of apartments or housing options to assist students.
 Talk with your employer on housing before you move.

 A student going on co-op for fall semester outside of Rochester has two options related to securing RIT housing for spring semester:

 - A student on co-op for fall semester who wants RIT housing for spring semester, may apply for spring semester housing in November while out on co-op at myLife.rit.edu.
 Students coming back to campus from a fall co-op are guaranteed RIT housing for the spring semester.
 Specific preferences cannot be guaranteed.

 - A student whose co-op is located 45 miles or more from Rochester and requires the student to relocate during the fall semester, may hold their RIT housing contract and assignment for their return spring semester for an alternative rent rate.
 This option is also offered to students completing a virtual co-op if 45 miles or more from Rochester.
 Rent is reduced for the fall semester to one-half the term’s rent of the type of housing the student is assigned to.